 • Portuguese Proficiency: Provide a certificate of qualification or proof from a language assessment center to show basic proficiency in Portuguese.

-Please note that additional Portugal immigration requirements may apply.
+Please note that additional immigration requirements may apply.
 By meeting these requirements, you can secure your status as a permanent resident in Portugal and enjoy all the benefits that come with it.

 2. Get your Portuguese citizenship and passport

 In case you have legally resided in Portugal for five years through one of the abovementioned visas, you’re allowed to request Portuguese citizenship through the naturalization route.
+You must first obtain a long-term residence permit.
+Then, you can apply for Portuguese nationality and obtain a Portuguese passport.

 For those applying through the Portugal Golden Visa program, citizenship may be possible after five years, provided that applicants maintain their investment and meet the program’s residency requirements.